AdobeDocs/experience-manager-learn.en/help/cloud-service/apis/invoke-openapi-based-aem-apis.md

 ---
 # How to invoke OpenAPI-based AEM APIs{#invoke-openapi-based-aem-apis}

-Learn how to invoke OpenAPI-based AEM APIs on AEM as a Cloud Service from custom applications.
+Learn how to configure and invoke OpenAPI-based AEM APIs on AEM as a Cloud Service from custom applications.

 >[!AVAILABILITY]
 >